Identifying Mice & Rats

 Telltale signs of a Rodent Infestation - Do you have rats or mice?

-If you answer "yes" to most of these questions, you may have a rat or mouse problem on your hands.
+If you answer "yes" to most of these questions, you may have a rat or mouse problem in your home.

 Rodent Signs: What to Look For

 Rats and mice often leave unique signs.
-Before you set bait stations or rodent traps, though, ask yourself these questions to determine whether or not you will need pest control in the near future:
+Before you set bait stations or rodent traps, ask yourself these 7 questions to determine whether or not you will need pest control in the near future:

 1. Is your dog upset?